TechLord22/gh-testing/.github/pull_request_template.md

 ## Potential Compatibility Issues
 _This section is for defining possible compatibility issues.
 It must be used when there are API changes, item/block/material/machine changes, or recipe changes._

+**Please fill in as much useful information as possible.
+Also, please remove all unused sections, including this and the other explanations.**